HariharanJayashankar/LinearTimeIteration.jl/README.md

 Package was built because it seemed like there was no quick and dirty way of playing around with big macro models.

 Using the package is simple.
-All you need to do is define a function `F(Xl, X, Xf, ϵ, args)` which outputs the residuals of the equiblibrium equations of the model. `Xf` are supposed to be the one period forward variables, `X` the current variables, and `Xl` the lagged variables. `ϵ` should contain all the shocks of the model. `args` are optional arguments you may want to pass in like parameters the model needs.
+All you need to do is define a function `equation(Xl, X, Xf, ϵ, args)` which outputs the residuals of the equiblibrium equations of the model. `Xf` are supposed to be the one period forward variables, `X` the current variables, and `Xl` the lagged variables. `ϵ` should contain all the shocks of the model. `args` are optional arguments you may want to pass in like parameters the model needs.

 # An Example - A simple RBC Model